spine-tools/SpineOpt.jl/docs/src/tutorial/multi-year_investment.md

 ![image](figs_multi-year/unit_conversion_to_discounted_annuities.png)

 ## Using economic parameters and using milestone years
-Now we also change [use\_milestone\_years](@ref) to `true`.
+Now we also change [milestone\_years\_activate](@ref) to `true`.
 This indicates that we want operational temporal block to be discontinous and use the same milestone years as the investment temporal block.
 In this case, we need to change the definition of temporal blocks, see below picture.

 !!! info
     If you get confused why the temporal blocks are defined this way, I recommend going back to [Multi-year investments](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/capacity_planning/#Multi-year-investments) for details.